-- 25. When you are satisfied that the data is complete and credible, you have until the submission deadline (noon on Tuesday 10 December 2019) to upload the workbook to the OfS portal.
-We will not give extensions to this deadline.
+- 25. When you are satisfied that the data is complete and credible, you should upload the workbook to the OfS portal.
+For the timetable above, the deadline for uploading the workbook to the OfS portal is noon on Thursday 9 December 2021.
 Please note that the portal usually sees heavy traffic on deadline day, which can cause the upload process to take longer than usual.
-You can submit the workbook to us before this date, and it is possible to submit the workbook multiple times, though we will only keep and use the most recently uploaded version. - 26.
+You can submit the workbook to us before this date, and it is possible to submit the workbook multiple times, and we will only keep and use the most recently uploaded version. - 26.
 After the HESF workbook has been successfully uploaded to the portal, you will be able to download a results package.
 This contains the latest processed copy of your HESF workbook with an updated 'Information' worksheet that will show the submission date and a version number.
 You should always download the results package, as we will refer to the most recent version of your workbook during the rest of the HESF process.